 How Many Residency Programs to Apply to?

-“I do not think there is an ideal number, per say.
+“I do not think there is an ideal number [of residency programs to apply to], per se.
 You should apply to whichever program you imagine yourself working in for the next 2-6 years (or more).
 It is important to write down what is important to you and select the programs to apply to based on those criteria.
-I have friends (in various specialties) who applied to anywhere between 1-30 programs.” – Dr. Neel Mistry, MD, Diagnostic Radiology, University of Saskatchewan.
+I have friends (in various specialties) who applied to anywhere between 1-30 programs.” – Dr. Neel Mistry, MD

-First, let’s consider the average number of applications for residency programs per student.
 As per the latest data released by the Association of American Medical Colleges (AAMC) and ERAS, the average number of applications varies widely depending on the specialty – it could be 23 (Thoracic Surgery) or 44 (Pediatrics) or 66 (Urology).
-When you consider the overall AAMC data, the average number of applications per applicant is 102.9.
+When you consider the overall AAMC data, the average number of applications per applicant is 59-78, depending on the program—for IMGs, this average is typically over 100.

 The Canadian Resident Matching Service (CaRMS) also releases data about their application statistics.
 As per their latest reports, the average number of applications per applicant is 22.5, with this number continuing to rise every year.
 Though this number seems much smaller than the US figure, it’s only because the total number of residency programs and medical schools in Canada is also much lower.

-Are an IMG looking to match to your dream residency program in the US or Canada?
+Are you an IMG looking to match to your dream residency program in the US or Canada?

-In general, we also don’t recommend applying to too many residency programs, as that option comes with its own risks.
+In general, we also don’t recommend applying to too many residency programs, as that option comes with its risks.
 Juggling 35+ applications could make your residency application season unduly hectic and prevent you from giving your applications your best shot.
 It could also lead to a stressful interview season, and you might find residency interview prep very difficult.
-Moreover, for most students, this process occurs during their last year of medical school, and you don’t want to have so many application tasks on your plate that you get distracted from your other important responsibilities.
+Here’s what one of our MD consultants had to say:

 How To Choose Which Residency Programs to Apply to

 As you can see from the analysis above, there are specific factors that you need to keep in mind as you decide your list of residency programs.
-We recommend conducting a thorough research to identify the residency programs best suited for you.
+First, we recommend conducting thorough research to identify the residency programs best suited for you.
+Below, you'll find a few more tips...

 “My strategy was simple – I ranked all programs based on proximity to home (location) first and foremost.
 The next was quality of resident training (i.e., weekly rounds, resident teaching, exposure to a breadth of cases, fellowship potential) and wellness culture (time off for residents, planned activities, measures to prevent burnout, etc.).” – Dr. Neel Mistry, MD.

-While the starting point of your research should always be your interest and skills, you should also think strategically about which programs are most likely to accept you.
-Your list of residency programs should include a balanced mix of “safe” programs where you exceed their average acceptance statistics, “competitive” programs where you match the average acceptance statistics, and “high-reach” programs where you are slightly below the average accepted statistics but could get in based on other application elements like your extracurriculars or ERAS letters of recommendation
+While the starting point of your research should always be your interests and skills, you should also think strategically about which programs are most likely to accept you.
+Your list of residency programs should include a balanced mix of “safe” programs where you exceed their average acceptance statistics, “competitive” programs where you match the average acceptance statistics, and “high-reach” programs where you are slightly below the average accepted statistics but could get in based on other application elements.

 This means that to understand your realistic chances of getting matched to a residency program, you need to find out the average requirements and acceptance data of that program and consider how you compare.
 For example, you should check the average USMLE step 1 and MCCQE part 1 scores of accepted applicants, as well as the typical medical school grades they expect.
 You should also consider your educational background and how that could impact your possibility of getting a match.